USC School of Architecture

 The USC School of Architecture is the architecture school at the University of Southern California.
 Located in Los Angeles, California, it is one of the university's twenty-two professional schools, offering both undergraduate and graduate degrees in the fields of architecture, building science, landscape architecture and heritage conservation.

-The USC School of Architecture has enrolled over 6,500 alumni and is consistently ranked among the most prestigious architecture schools in the United States.
-For 2018, the undergraduate program in architecture was ranked 5th, and the graduate program in architecture was ranked 9th in the nation by DesignIntelligence.
+The USC School of Architecture has enrolled over 6,500 alumni.
 Since its founding as a department in 1914, the school has produced some of the world's leading architects, including Frank Gehry, Paul R. Williams, Pierre Koenig and Thom Mayne, among others.
-The current dean of the school is Willow Bay and faculty comprises notable architects including Alvin Huang, Wes Jones, Lorcan O'Herlihy and Lawrence Scarpa.
+The current dean of the school is Brett Steele and faculty comprises notable architects including Alvin Huang, Wes Jones, Lorcan O'Herlihy and Lawrence Scarpa.

 History

 The program at USC began as an architecture department in 1914.
 Soon after, with the help of the Allied Architects of Los Angeles, a separate School of Architecture was established in 1925.
 By 1928, majors and degree-granting programs were provided to students.
 One of the earliest undergraduate programs was the 5-year professional Bachelor of Architecture program.
 Over the years, the school grew and expanded its influence into one of the premier architecture programs in the country.
 The school now offers 3 undergraduate degrees, 3 undergraduate minors, 4 master's degrees and 1 Ph.D.

 The current main buildings are Watt Hall & Harris Hall.
 Watt Hall was built in 1974 and designed by alumnus Edward Killingsworth ('40).

 USC Architecture took over maintenance of the Gamble House, the Craftsman masterpiece in Pasadena designed by Greene and Greene in 1966 in a joint deed with the city of Pasadena, which took over responsibility for the grounds.
 The school also owns the Samuel Freeman House, a Frank Lloyd Wright designed house in the Hollywood Hills of Los Angeles built in 1923.
 The Freeman house was listed on the National Register of Historic Places in 1971.
 The house has also been listed as a California Historical Landmark #1011, and as Los Angeles Historic-Cultural Monument #247 in 1981.
 The Freeman house is undergoing long-term stabilization and rehabilitation.